colour-science/colour/docs/tutorial.rst

      '...']

-The code is documented and almost every docstrings have usage examples:
+The codebase is documented and most docstrings have usage examples:

 .. code:: python